• Simple Recipes

 • Email

-• FREEZING: If you want, you can freeze this blueberry muffin bread.
+• If you want, you can freeze this blueberry muffin bread.
 Simply wrap the cooled loaf (whole, not cut) in a few layers of plastic wrap.
-Place the loaf in a gallon freezer bag, making sure no air is left in the bag, and place in the freezer.
-Ideally, it’s best to eat within 4 months of freezing.
+Place the loaf in a gallon freezer bag, making sure no air is left in the bag, and place it in the freezer.
+Ideally, it’s best to eat within 3 months of freezing.

-• Freezing this blueberry muffin bread may result in a slightly drier texture.
-If that happens, that can be remedied by popping a slice in the microwave for 15 to 30 seconds and then slathering it in butter, margarine or coconut oil!
+• Freezing this easy blueberry bread may result in a slightly drier texture.
+If that happens, that can be remedied by popping a slice in the microwave for 15 to 30 seconds and then slathering it in butter or coconut oil!

-• Allow it to defrost at room temperature.
+• Allow the bread to defrost at room temperature before enjoying!

 HOW TO MAKE BLUEBERRY MUFFIN BREAD